petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

 -------------------

-Unexpectedly, the creation of a two-dimensional array of a certain size filled, for example, with zeros, is a non—trivial operation.
+Unexpectedly, the creation of a two-dimensional array of a certain size filled, for example, with zeros, is a non-trivial operation.
 As described above, a one-dimensional array of length ``n`` can be created via ``[0] * n``.
 So you may expect that writing ``a = [[0] * m] * n``